arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 ---
 beta: true
-title: 'How To build a custom image for your Portenta X8'
+title: 'How To Build a Custom Image for Your Portenta X8'
 description: 'This tutorial teaches you how to compile a custom image for your Portenta X8 through USB'
 difficulty: intermediate
 tags: